PierfrancescoArdino/Lus-Final-Project/CRF++/README.md

 ### Folders Description

-#### /data
+#### /results
- Into this folder I put all the train-sets that I've used during this project.
-For more details take a look at the report.
+ Into this folder there are the result of the testing phase

 #### /evaluation